WesleyyC/DT-In-The-House/README.md

 # DT-In-The-House

-Make Donal Trump Speak Again -- A Stack LSTM RNN that speaks like Donal Trump by generating character one at a time.
+Make Donal Trump Speak Again -- a stack LSTM RNN that speaks like Donal Trump by generating character one at a time.

 ### Run the Program
 ```python